Q. Will Fiber Connect provide content with my subscription?

 Q. What are the advantages to having an Uninterruptible power supply service?

-A. If your premise looses electricity, the UPS unit attached to your ONT will continue to provide the power (up to 10 hours) to keep you connected to the internet.
+A. If your premise looses electricity, the UPS unit attached to your ONT will continue to provide the power to keep you connected to the internet.
 Fiber optic networks are not affected by electrical outages.
 Your battery-operated devices (laptops, tablets, smartphones, kindles etc.) will be able to continue to use Fiber Connect's WiFi signals for a proper shut down (up to 30 minutes) or, if you need longer, Fiber Connect can adjust the power shedding of your ONT to keep you online for additional hours.
 Under the right conditions, a UPS with one battery pack powers for a maximum 10 hours.
-Fiber Connect's digital phone service will continue to operate if you have an analog or plain old telephone that can be plugged directly into your ONT.
+Fiber Connect's digital phone service will continue to operate if you have an analog or plain old telephone you can plug directly into your ONT.
 The UPS unit with its one battery pack will keep your phone operating for up to 10 hours.

 Q. Can you tell me more about how Remotii will provide peace-of-mind?

 A. Think of Remotii as your premise's central nervous system reporting and taking action in real time to a variety of stimuli that may occur within your primary or secondary residence.
 Remotii supports a wide variety of sensors and switches that can be combined to deliver a custom monitoring and control solution.
 Examples:

 - Arm, disarm or simply monitor the state of your security system

 - Water/leak sensing with the ability to turn off the well

 - Remote access control to allow entry to your premise